SenseNet/docs.sensenet.com/content/concepts/basics/03-content-relations.md

 - **permission handling:** if the current user does not have see permissions to one of the references, that reference is not visible for the user
 - **copying content with references:** when a content with a reference field is copied, the newly created content will hold the same references as the source content.

-(Maybe it's not that important here, could be deleted:
-Copying source content references along with the source content does not affect this behavior, the newly created content will hold references to the originally referenced content and not the newly created copies.)
+> Copying source content references along with the source content does not affect this behavior, the newly created content will hold references to the originally referenced content and not the newly created copies.

 ## Configuration
-The following properties can be set in the field's ``FieldSetting`` configuration:

-- **AllowMultiple:** a boolean property defining whether multiple references are allowed or only a single content can be referenced.
-By default only a single reference is allowed.
+When configuring the reference field you can define whether multiple references are allowed or only a single content can be referenced.
+You can restrict referenced content by content type or location (in the tree).
+Default referenced content(s) can also be defined so when a new content is created it will automatically have a predefined set of content in the reference field.
-- **AllowedTypes:** allowed content types can be defined by explicitely listing type names in type elements.
-By default all content types can be referenced.
-- **SelectionRoot:** allowed location of referable content can be defined by listing paths in path elements.
-By default content can be referenced from under ``/Root``.
-- **DefaultValue:** a default single content reference can be defined with its path.
-Default multiple references can be defined with a comma separated list.
-By default the field contains no references.

 # Binaries